 Mountain Thunder Lodge offers both condos and 2 and 3 bedroom townhouses.
 If your group is 8 guys or under, a 3 bedroom townhouse will fit you perfectly (we ended up with 9 guys and had one sleep on a roll away bed).
-The 3 bedroom townhouses feature large vaulted living rooms (with a sleeper sofa), large dining room tables, nicely equipped kitchens and 3 full bathrooms.
-There’s also a pool and several hot tubs on the property.
+The 3 bedroom townhouses feature large vaulted living rooms (with a sleeper sofa), large dining room table, nicely equipped kitchens and 3 full bathrooms.
+There’s also a communal pool and several hot tubs on the property.

 Perhaps the best feature though, is the daily housekeeping (which you won’t find with a private home rental).
 You know that 1 dude can make a mess, let alone 9 dudes, so having a clean place every time you get back from a long day in the wilderness will be a welcome relief.

 Tip: I’d highly recommend requesting Townhouse #803.
-It’s separated from the rest of the townhouses (so you won’t need to worry about being loud) and it has has the quickest access out to the road which will take you to Main Street (it’s just a 5-minute walk away).
+It’s separated from the rest of the townhouses (so you won’t need to worry too much about being loud) and it has has the quickest access out to the road which will take you to Main Street (it’s just a 5-minute walk away).
 Click here to book your room at Mountain Thunder Lodge.

 Renting A Home

 If you’re group is larger than 8 or 9 guys, you’ll want to rent a house.
 VRBO has a large inventory of homes for rent in Breckenridge, but it’s essential that you narrow your search to Breckenridge’s “Historic Core” (a.k.a. the downtown area) and make sure the house is within a short walk to Main Street and Breckenridge’s bars and restaurants.
-Some of the townhouses at Mountain Thunder Lodge are privately owned, so you can find 1 or 2 of them for rent on VRBO.
+Some of the townhouses at Mountain Thunder Lodge are privately owned, so you can find 1 or 2 of them for rent on VRBO too.